Brian-McElroy/CV/README.md

 My core skills are...

-* Game design.
+* Game design
-* Game programming.
+* Game programming
-* Unity expert.
+* Unity expert
-* Project management.
+* Project management

 I also have some competence in the following...

-* Creating 2D art for games in Illustrator / Photoshop.
+* Creating 2D art for games in Illustrator / Photoshop
-* Creating sound effects and music for games.
+* Creating sound effects and music for games
-* Creating 3D meshes for games.
+* Creating 3D meshes for games